rmrk-team/evm/docs/RMRK/extension/soulbound/RMRKSoulbound.md

 function isSoulbound(uint256 tokenId) external view returns (bool)
 ```

-Used to verify if the token is soulbound.
+Used to check whether the given token is soulbound or not.